 7) Your assets or liabilities change significantly: Whenever your estate’s value dramatically increases or decreases, you should revisit your plan to ensure it still offers the maximum protection and benefits for yourself and your loved ones.
 Whether you inherit a fortune, take out a new loan, close your business, or change your investment portfolio, your plan should be adjusted accordingly.

-You can count on The Law Office of Jordan W. Jacob as your Personal Family Lawyer® to ensure your estate plan is regularly reviewed and updated at all times.
-In fact, we have built-in processes to make sure this happens—be sure to ask us about them.
+You can count on me as your Personal Family Lawyer® to ensure your estate plan is regularly reviewed and updated at all times.
+In fact, I have built-in processes to make sure this happens—be sure to ask me about them.

-What’s more, rather than looking at the process as yet another task you have to accomplish, we encourage you to look at an annual review as a meaningful ritual that lets you see where your family has been and where you plan to go.
+What’s more, rather than looking at the process as yet another task you have to accomplish, I encourage you to look at an annual review as a meaningful ritual that lets you see where your family has been and where you plan to go.
 No matter how you look at it, a regular review will put you at ease, knowing your family is protected and provided for no matter what happens.
-Contact Jordan today to schedule your review.